nathan-gs/ha-map-card/README.md

 | [`bom-radar`](https://github.com/bezmi/ha-map-card-plugin-bom-radar) | Displays the Australian BoM rainfall radar for the past 90 minutes and the radar forecast for the next 90 minutes as an overlay on the map. |
 | [`buienradar`](https://github.com/Kevinjil/ha-map-card-buienradar) | Displays `buienradar.nl` as an overlay on the map |

+You can find more plugins using the [ha-map-card-plugin](https://github.com/topics/ha-map-card-plugin) topic.

 ## Extra Tile Layers